2022 Nissan Ariya revealed: price, specs and release date

-This is the new Nissan Ariya.
-It’s Nissan’s first electric SUV and comes with up to 310 miles of range and as much as 394hp in Performance trim.
-Read on for everything you need to know…
+The new Nissan Ariya electric car is on the way.
+It’s Nissan’s first electric SUV and promises up to 310 miles of range and a 394hp performance model.
+Read on to find out more.

 2021 Nissan Ariya EV design

-Some electric cars are based on existing petrol- and diesel-powered models, such as the BMW iX3 and Mercedes EQA.
-The Nissan Ariya has been designed from the start to be an electric model.
-It’s definitely not just a Qashqai with an electric motor and some batteries where you’d normally find a fuel tank…
+Some electric cars are based on existing petrol- and diesel-powered models, such as the BMW iX3 and Mercedes EQA, but the Ariya has been designed from the ground up to be an electric car.
+This means the front grille need not feature large intakes or other airflow-disrupting additions.

 2021 Nissan Ariya EV interior